What Type of Hammock is Best for Car Camping?

 Why This Matters for Your Setup

 • Suspension is Key: Those straps that hold your hammock up?
 They're critical.
 For car camping, you'll want something easy to use, often involving straps that wrap around trees.
-I once tried to use just paracord and a prayer at a campground in Ohio.
 The result was a hammock that sagged like a wet dish RAG and a very uncomfortable night.
-Look for systems with adjustable buckles or whoopie slings for a better hang.

-• Ground Game: What if there are no trees?
-This is where car camping hammock stands come in.
 These are metal frames that your hammock attaches to.
 They're bulkier, but they give you freedom to set up almost anywhere you can park.
-I saw a setup using a receiver hitch mount on a truck that looked incredibly solid.
+A receiver hitch mount on a truck can make an incredibly solid setup.
 Gink and Gasoline, Facebook

 • Bug Protection: If you're camping in the summer, bugs can ruin everything.
 Many gathered-end hammocks come with integrated bug nets.
 If yours doesn't, you can buy a separate net that drapes over.
-I learned this the hard way one humid evening in the Smokies.
-I woke up covered in mosquito bites.
-It was not a good look.

 • Underquilt for Warmth: Don't think you can just use a sleeping bag in a hammock when it gets cold.
 Your body weight compresses the insulation, making it useless.
 You need an underquilt, which hangs underneath your hammock.
-I tried to tough it out one night in November in West Virginia with just my sleeping bag.
-I was shivering so hard I thought my teeth would fall out.
-The fix was a $150 underquilt that made all the difference.
+Toughing out a cold November night with just a sleeping bag under a hammock is miserable.

 Making the Right Choice